10 Best Universities for English-Speaking International Students in 2026

 Great for low tuition costs

 STEM majors who want to get the most bang for their study abroad buck will love the opportunity to attend École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
-At less than $1,000 a semester, you will find top-ranked programs in engineering, the natural sciences, and tech, many of which are taught in English.
+At less than $1,000 a semester, you will find top-ranked programs in engineering, the natural sciences, and tech — many taught entirely in English.

-Although the tuition costs are low, Switzerland can be an expensive place to live.
-You will need to budget around $600-$900 a month for housing.
-Luckily, Lausanne is a fascinating and beautiful city with lots of free things to do!
+Fair warning: Switzerland itself is expensive.
+You'll need to budget around $600–$900 a month for housing.
+But Lausanne is a beautiful city with plenty of free things to do, and you'll be steps from the Alps and Lake Geneva.

 8. Technical University of Munich